top of page

 • Established on February 29, 1996 and is managed in perpetuity by the De La Salle University Science Foundation, Inc.

-• To honor an intellectual giant, a distinguished linguist, teacher, scholar, humanist, writer, administrator, a builder of persons and institutions, a man of vision and mission, a doer, a Christian brother, and a Filipino patriot
+• The BAG Professorial Chair was established to honor an intellectual giant, a distinguished linguist, teacher, scholar, humanist, writer, administrator, a builder of persons and institutions, a man of vision and mission, a doer, a Christian brother, and a Filipino patriot.

 2023